JonahLeggett/ML_Algo_Options_Trading/README.md

     * Include any relevant code or demonstrations of the machine learning model.
     * Describe the techniques that you used to evaluate the performance of the model.
     * Discuss any unanticipated insights or problems that arose and how you resolved them.

+1. Finding data:
-Finding data : Alpaca -some data
+ Alpaca -some data
  QuantConnect-didnt work
 Finviz

-json data frame construction

-created empty data frame
-there was no index for a json response

-sa_df
+2. Unifying the data

+Some sourses return data in json format, which has different frame construction.
+Our solution was to create new data frames, change indexes, concatinate or join some daga frames together

-2. Difficulty in pricing options forecasting
+3. Difficulty in pricing options
- -
- resolution - we changed the strategy instead we forecasting stock performance not options pricing it price closely look into stock closing price to make a call
+ Very hard to put  into code a process of forecasting option contract prices.
+Our solution was to changed the strategy.
+Instead we are forecasting stock prices.
+Because stock price directly correlates with option contracts price change we can use machine learning strategies we developeped to make a desision to buy or sell stock

+ 4. Choosing iindicators and incorporating them into code

-4. How do we convert sentiment analyses
+ 5. How do we convert sentiment analyses?
-Converting data into a single data frame - formats working through data res new data sources thought alpaca  need to find other sources
+Another challenge was to convert data for [sentiment analyses](https://sentimentinvestor.com/) into a single data frame and working through that data